All Episodes

 Anita, thank you for the call.

-I really appreciate the Keystone State, Anita is from.
+I really appreciate the Keystone State.

 Joe Concha in for Sean Hannity, 800-941-7326-800-941.

-Sean, your calls, and some great guests coming up as well, including Governor Mike Huckabee.
+Sean, your calls and some great guests coming up as well, including Governor Mike Huckabee.